ava-labs/avash/README.md

-# Avash &mdash; The AVA Shell Client
+# Avash &mdash; The Avalanche Shell Client

 This is a temporary stateful shell execution environment used to deploy networks locally, manage their processes, and run network tests.

 Avash opens a shell environment of its own.
 This environment is completely wiped when Avash exits.
-Any AVA nodes deployed by Avash should be exited as well, leaving only their stash behind.
+Any Avalanche nodes deployed by Avash should be exited as well, leaving only their stash behind.

 Avash provides the ability to run Lua scripts which can execute a sequence of shell commands in Avash.
 This allows for automation of regular tasks.
 For instance, different network configurations can be programmed into a lua script and deployed as-needed, allowing for rapid tests against various network types.